act17/pseudoku/README.md

   To run Pseudoku, simply run the binary that you've compiled.
 It only prints out a completed Pseudoku puzzle.

 # Changelog

+  *Alpha 1.2.0 - *
+- Added the directory ``./src/gui/``.
+This includes several files that handle the NCurses GUI.
+It includes the following files:
+  - Added: ``./src/gui/guiwrapper.c``.
+This includes the function ``void guiwrapper(int Puzzle[9][9], int Answer[9][9])``.
+It handles potential errors for NCurses, and in the case that they do, it prints error messages.
+Otherwise, it runs the functions that include NCurses within them.
+  - Added: ``./src/gui/guimainmenu.c``.
+This includes the function ``void guimainmenu(int MaxY, int MaxX)``.
+It prints a simple box that behaves like a main menu.
+- Altered the file ``./src/pseudoku.h`` to include headers for the functions above.
+- Altered the file ``./src/pseudoku/pseudokugen.c`` to no longer include printing diagnostic information.
+- Altered the file ``./src/pseudoku/pseudokudel.c`` to include an extra comment.
+- Altered the file ``./src/main.c`` to include functions included in ``./src/gui/*.c``.
+- Altered the file ``./Makefile`` to include the two new files described at the top of the changelog entry for the current verison.
+- Now all files within the repository are styled with ``astyle`` because Clang and LLVM don't play nice with my install of headless Arch Linux I use to develop this program.

   *Alpha 1.1.0 - 2023/01/18*
 - Added a new file ``./src/pseudoku/pseudokudel.c``.
 This includes the function ``void pseudokudel(int Puzzle[9][9], int Seed, int Difficulty)``.
 It takes the multidimensional array, ``int Puzzle[9][9]``, and randomly replaces as many entries in the array with zeros as defined by ``int Difficulty``.